DÍA DE MUERTOS

 Medical insurance covering active travel.

-Due to the fact that our expeditions do not include international flights to the starting point of the program, we cannot be held responsible for changes in flight conditions by airlines or changes in airport requirements.
+2. Due to the fact that our expeditions do not include international flights to the starting point of the program, we cannot be held responsible for changes in flight conditions by airlines or airport requirements.
+Since our travelers fly from many different countries and cities, we never participate in the purchase of air travel and limit ourselves exclusively to advisory services in the selection of flights.
+Air agents or airlines from which tickets were purchased are responsible for the purchase and technical support.

 PROGRAM DESCRIPTION